nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ```

-Again - Please make sure to modify the value CNMResponseStream to match the stream name (not ARN) for your Kinesis response stream.
+Again, please lease make sure to modify the value CNMResponseStream to match the stream name (not ARN) for your Kinesis response stream.

 #### Task Configuration